Use your iOS or iPadOS device to set up your AirPods Max

 On your iOS or iPadOS device

 On your Mac

 Click the volume control in the menu bar and choose your AirPods Max or other speakers under Output Device.3

 To charge your AirPods Max, plug the Lightning cable that came with your AirPods Max into the bottom-right earphone.
 You can use a USB-C to Lightning Cable or a USB to Lightning Cable.
 Then plug the other end of the cable into a USB charger or port.

 When you're not using your AirPods Max, keep them in the Smart Case to preserve battery charge.

 What you need

 - If you don't see the volume control in the menu bar, learn how to add it.

-- Sound shouldn't switch from one device to another automatically if you're in a conversation, such as a phone call, a FaceTime call or a video conference.
+- Sound shouldn't switch from one device to another automatically if you're in a conversation, like a phone call, a FaceTime call, or a video conference.